-North Korea-US tensions: How worried should you be? - BBC News
+North Korea-US tension: Should you worry?

 What about a pre-emptive US strike?

-The US knows that a strike on North Korea would force the regime to retaliate against US allies South Korea and Japan.
+The US knows that a strike on North Korea would force the government there to retaliate against US allies South Korea and Japan.

 This would result in a massive loss of life, including the deaths of thousands of Americans - troops and civilians.